dashpay/docs/masternodes/maintenance.rst

 Where:

-- ``proTxHash``: The hash of the initial ProRegTx.
+- ``proTxHash``: The hash of the initial ProRegTx
 - ``ipAndPort``: IP and port in the form "ip:port"
-- ``operatorKey``: The operator's BLS private key belonging to the registered operator public key.
+- ``operatorKey``: The operator BLS private key associated with the registered operator public key
 - ``operatorPayoutAddress`` (optional): The address used for operator reward payments.
 Only allowed when the ProRegTx had a non-zero ``operatorReward`` value.